openscope/openscope/documentation/airport-guides/rjtt.md

 ###Departures

-Departing aircrafts will be assigned their SID based on their destination, as the following table shows.
+Departing aircraft will be assigned their SID based on their destination, as the following table shows.

 |SID                      | Destination or airway
 |-------------------------|-------------------------------------------------------------------------------------------|